 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 66.11 \$8,627,695 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, materials, and a vacancy savings factor.
-0.00 \$186,470 Alexandria Library Reduction of Security Guard Services-This reduction eliminates security guard services at two branches (Barrett and Duncan) and reduces security guard services at two branches (Beatley and Burke).
-Total estimated guard service hours will be reduced from 4,954 in FY23 to 2,164 in FY24.
-0.00 (\$69,737) Alexandria Library Equity Audit Tool and Materials Collection-The Library received an ARPA Grant from the Library of Virginia in FY22 to fund an equity audit tool to combat gaps in the Library collection's coverage on equity, diversity, and inclusion.
+0.00 \$186,470 Alexandria Library Security Guard Services were reduced in the FY24 proposed budget and restored during the approved budget.
+Adjustments impact the Barrett, Duncan, Beatley and Burke branches.
+0.00 \$0 Alexandria Library Equity Audit Tool and Materials Collection-The Library received an ARPA Grant from the Library of Virginia in FY22 to fund an equity audit tool to combat gaps in the Library collection's coverage on equity, diversity, and inclusion.
 The FY24 budget allocates \$10,000 in ongoing funds to allow the Library continued use of the tool.
 The FY24 budget also includes \$51,633 in one-time funding for the Library to expand their materials collection budget to address the gaps identified by the equity audit tool.
 0.00 \$61,633 Alexandria Library Microsoft 365 Migration-The FY24 budget allocates \$15,600 to fund the one-time third-party implementation fee for the Library to join the City's enterprise content collaboration platform.
 This will allow the Library to migrate onto the City's Microsoft platforms and improve collaboration between the Library and City Departments.
 0.00 \$15,600 Alexandria Library Mobile Hotspot & Chromebook Lending-The FY24 budget allocates \$33,060 in one-time funding for the Alexandria Library to continue lending mobile hotspots and Chromebooks to cardholders to provide Internet access and equipment to residents without reliable access or computers in the home.
 This expenditure was previously funded by the City's ARPA allocations and will receive one-time general fund dollars in FY24.
-0.00 \$33,060 TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 66.11 \$8,854,721
+0.00 \$33,060 Alexandria Library The approved FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2.0% increase to pay scales for General scale employees, non-collectively bargained Police and Fire employees, and Sheriff's Deputies.
+0.00 \$109,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 66.11 \$9,033,458